ParticulaCode/GoCubeUnityPlugin/README.md

 ### Using GoCube Objects

-Unfortunately, SDK is only supported in C# at the moment.
+Unfortunately, this SDK is only supported in C# at the moment.

 The previous scene will handle GoCube connections.
 After a GoCube is connected, your project has access to it through the `GoCubeProvider` singleton class.
 Access them by this call:

 C#

 	IOnlineCube connectedGoCube = GoCubeProvider.GetProvider().GetConnectedGoCube();